microsoft/BotFramework-Composer/docs/howto-using-LUIS.md

 ![luis_recognizer](./media/add_luis/luis_recognizer.png)

-### Author language understanding (LU) content
+### Author Language Understanding content
-Compose your language understanding training data in the LU editor.
+Compose your Language Understanding (LU) training data in the LU editor.
 The training data should follow the [.lu file format](https://github.com/microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md) and is usually composed of two parts: intents and example utterances.
 You can author as many intents as you want to include in the specific dialog.
 The following screenshot shows **Greeting** and **CheckWeather** intents with the matching utterances.

 ![author_lu](./media/add_luis/author_lu.png)